Canal Sur 2

 Canal Sur 2 is the second public television channel from Radio y Televisión de Andalucía (RTVA).
 It began broadcasting on 5 June 1998, under the name Canal 2 Andalucía.

 With the launch of Canal 2 Andalucía, RTVA had to split its television broadcasts to two channels, leaving Canal Sur as a general entertainment and news channel, while Canal 2 Andalucía focuses on cultural, informative, sport and children's programmes.

 History

 Its broadcasts started at 5pm on 5 June 1998, the centennial of Federico García Lorca's birth, with several documentaries about his life and a musical special broadcast from Fuente Vaqueros, where he was born.
 The channel aimed to capture an audience of 3.3 million Andalusians of the middle and high classes.

 On 5 June 2008, coinciding with the tenth anniversary of the channel, the channel was given a new look and renamed Canal Sur 2.

-From October 2012, the channel is to cease broadcasting original material, and will instead be broadcasting the same programmes as Canal Sur.
+From October 2012, the channel ceased broadcasting original material and instead simulcast Canal Sur.